MicrosoftDocs/win32-pr.pt-br/desktop-src/wintouch/detecting-and-tracking-multiple-touch-points.md

 ## <a name="draw-the-points"></a>Desenhar os pontos

-Declare as seguintes variáveis para a rotina de desenho.
+Declare as variáveis a seguir para a rotina de desenho.

 ```C++